Definition

 There are five themes within this category.

-Botanical - Only wild plants in their natural environment are allowed.
+Botanical - Only wild plants, including fungi and algae, in their natural environment are allowed.
 Hybrids and cultivated plants are not permitted.
 Wild plants grown in a botanical garden are allowed.
+In cases where a plant species is known to occur in the wild and has been cultivated by humans, the judging panel will give the image the “benefit-of-the-doubt” and accept the image as meeting the definition of this theme.

 Insects, reptiles and amphibians.